iDigBio/idb-backend/idb/stats/readme.md

 ### as root

-as root, copy the systemd files into `/etc/systemd/system` and then reload to pick them up:
+as root, copy the systemd files into `/etc/systemd/system`, edit the full path to `idb` within the virtualenv if necessary, and then reload to pick them up:

 ```
 systemctl daemon-reload